District Capacity Assessment (DCA)

 MiMTSS Technical Assistance Center and the State Implementation and Scaling-up of Evidence-based Practices (SISEP) Center developed the current version of the DCA.
 SISEP is a national technical assistance center funded by the U.S. Department of Education’s Office of Special Education Programs (OSEP).

 District team members participate in the assessment as a group.
-Upon reviewing each item, respondents use a simultaneous and public voting process where all team members share how they would score each item before the team comes to a consensus on the item score.
+For each item, team members engage in a simultaneous and public voting process, sharing their ratings before the team comes to a consensus on the final score.

 • Baseline administration: District teams can administer the DCA before they begin installing district infrastructure to: